CellMigrationLab/AdhesionFlowSimulator/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13835127.svg)](https://doi.org/10.5281/zenodo.13835127)

-The **Adhesion Flow Simulator** is a computational tool designed to simulate and visualize the behavior of cells under the influence of fluid flow.
-This pipeline models cell attachment to endothelial surfaces, guided by factors like flow speed, adhesion strength, and receptor map data.
+The **Adhesion Flow Simulator** is a computational tool designed to simulate the behavior of cells under under flow.
+We use this pipeline models cell attachment to endothelial surfaces, guided by factors like flow speed, adhesion strength, and receptor map data.
 The simulator integrates biophysical properties of cells and fluid dynamics, offering insights into cell behavior in various conditions.

 The simulations use real-time flow adjustments and cell attachment dynamics to generate data, which can be visualized through heatmaps, flow fields, and Ripley’s L function analysis.